angeluriot/Papermap/doc/why.md

 <br/>

-## 🧑‍🏫 Papermap VS an expert opinion
+## ðŸ§‘â€ðŸ« Papermap VS an expert opinion

 Expert opinions are not considered strong evidence compared to scientific studies.
 There is no clear definition of who is an "expert", and you can always find someone called an "expert" to support any opinion.